coderlevv/levvtrack/README.md

 - Data export currently runs synchronously.
 With larger datasets, CSV generation may take some time during which the browser tab remains blocked.

-- Only grams (g) are supported as item and reference units at the moment.
+- Only grams (g) are supported as item and reference units by the UI at the moment.
+As a work around you can log in to Django admin (127.0.0.1:8000/admin) with your superuser credentials as created at installation and add additional units there.